aspiwack/routes/Cross Blitz/Notes.md

   - - Serpent Song (x5)
   - Equip Finn Lochley Taiyaki
 - Fight Hogwash (NOT WICK)
+- Fight Junk Bot (nothing else to do in area)
 - Belarus
   - start being a little mindful about your health
   - Level up (I'm guessing can be skipped)